spacetelescope/jwst_magic/docs/magic_user_guide/iii_determining_and_loading_the_input_image.md

       2. Select which method you wish to use to add stars to the image: randomly, with a user-defined table, or with a Guide Star Catalog (GSC) 2.4.1 query.

+          1. To add stars using a web query from the Guide Star Catalog:

+             1. Select the **Query Stars from Guide Star Catalog** (*A*) checkbox.
+             2. Enter the RA and Dec of the guide star, being sure to specify if the RA units as either degrees or hours.
+             3. Enter the position angle (roll angle) of the observatory.
+             4. Click the **Query GSC** button to add the stars that are visible in the FOV of the selected guider.

-          1. To add stars randomly:
+          2. To add stars randomly:

-             1. Select the **Add Stars Randomly** (*A*) checkbox.
+             1. Select the **Add Stars Randomly** (*B*) checkbox.
              2. Input the number of stars you want to add to the image
-             3. Specify the magnitude range that these additional stars will lie between (relative to the magnitude of the guide star)
+             3. Specify the magnitude range that these additional stars will lie between (relative to the magnitude of the guide star).
+                - E.g. If you have a guide star of 12th FGS magnitude and you specify a range of 7-3, the background stars created will have FGS magnitudes between 19 and 15 magnitude, which is between 7 magnitudes dimmer than the guide star and 3 magnitudes dimmer than the guide star

-          2. To add stars individually:
+          3. To add stars individually:

-             1. Select the **Define Stars to Add** (*B*)  checkbox.
+             1. Select the **Define Stars to Add** (*C*)  checkbox.
              2. If you wish to load star locations and brightness from a file, indicate the location of that file.
-             3. Otherwise, enter into the table the X position in pixels, the Y position in pixels, and the count rate in J Magnitude of each star you wish to add.
+             3. Otherwise, enter into the table the X position in pixels, the Y position in pixels, and the count rate in FGS Magnitude of each star you wish to add.
 Click the **Add Another Star** button to add another row to the table, or the **Delete Star** button to remove a row.

-          3. To add stars using a web query from the Guide Star Catalog:

-             1. Select the **Query Stars from Guide Star Catalog 2.4.1** (*C*) checkbox.
-             2. Enter the RA and Dec of the guide star, being sure to specify if the RA units as either hours or degrees.
-             3. Enter the position angle (roll angle) of the observatory.
-             4. Click the **Query GSC** button to add the stars that are visible in the FOV of the selected guider.
      3. Click **Done** to save and apply these selections, or click **Cancel** to close the window without updating the background star selections.
       4. Verify that the indicator shows that the correct number of background stars have been added.

 ---------------------------------